Gemini Deep Research Workflow: Fresh-Data Briefs in ~45 Minutes

 FAQ

-• How long does a run take?: Typically 5-15 minutes.
-Longer on complex multi-angle questions.
-Plan your time around the run.
+• How long does a run take?: Typically 5-10 minutes, longer on complex multi-angle questions.
+You can leave the chat and get a notification when it’s done.

-• Why are some citations from blogs?: When the topic is under-indexed by reputable outlets, Gemini reaches lower in the source quality stack.
-Tighten the prompt.
+• Why are some citations from blogs?: When a topic is under-indexed by reputable outlets, Gemini reaches lower in the source-quality stack.
+Tighten the prompt and name the source types you want.

 • Is this better than Perplexity?: Different strengths.
-Perplexity is faster for ad-hoc lookup; Deep Research is better for structured briefs with Drive integration.
+Perplexity is faster for ad-hoc lookup; Gemini Deep Research is better for structured briefs that export to Docs with Drive integration.

 Tags: #Tutorial #Research #Gemini #Deep Research